-College in the High School courses are those offered at a high school with a teacher approved to offer the college rigor with students enrolled in the high school course and have also applied to the college offering the college credit.
+College in the High School courses are those offered at a high school with a teacher approved to offer the college rigor with students enrolled in the high school course. and have also applied to the college offering the college credit.
+All students enrolled in a course approved for and providing College in the High School rigor must be submitted to CEDARS with appropriate course titles and designations that identify the College in the High School course.

-Courses recognized as College in the High School must be submitted to CEDARS Course Catalog File (D), Element D07 - Course Designation Code with a valid value of C - College in the High School.
+Courses recognized as College in the High School must be submitted to CEDARS Course Catalog File (D) as follows:

+- Element D05 Course Title must provide the Institute of Higher Educations curriculum and course number - o E.g., PolSci102 - Element D07 Course Designation Code must be submitted with a valid value of C College in the High School